What are the signs and symptoms of peptic ulcers?

-Symptoms of ulcer disease are variable.
-Many ulcer patients experience minimal indigestion, abdominal discomfort that occurs after meals, or no discomfort at all.
+Symptoms of duodenal or stomach ulcer disease vary.
+Many people with ulcers experience minimal indigestion, abdominal discomfort that occurs after meals, or no discomfort at all.
 Some complain of upper abdominal burning or hunger pain one to three hours after meals or in the middle of the night.
 These symptoms often are promptly relieved by food or antacids that neutralize stomach acid.
 The pain of ulcer disease correlates poorly with the presence or severity of active ulceration.
-Some patients have persistent pain even after an ulcer is almost completely healed by medication.
+Some individuals have persistent pain even after an ulcer is almost completely healed by medication.
 Others experience no pain at all.
 Ulcers often come and go spontaneously without the individual ever knowing that they are present unless a serious complication (like bleeding or perforation) occurs.